- Where are the best kayaking locations on or around Sebago Lake?

 - Can I take food and drinks when I go paddling?

 Do you have enough to share?
 At the very least, take some water with you and stay well hydrated.
 You’ll be having a lot of fun, but also getting good exercise.
 Energy bars and trail mix make for good snacks along the way and keep your energy level up.
 You can pack a soft cooler with a picnic and stow it behind the seat on most kayaks.
 A 24-can cooler is the best size.
 Stop at a remote sandbar or pine grove and enjoy your meal.
 Please remember to carry-in/ carry-out all trash and items.

 Have a question about paddling in the Sebago Lakes Region or about renting a kayak from Sebago Trails Paddling Company?
-Just send us an email at the link at the top of this page.
+Just send us an email below.